-The Zoning Board is not bound by Precedent in the determination of an area variance request, unless all of the circumstances involving the requested variance are identical to a previous decision.
-The Zoning Board must apply the statutory criteria set forth in §7-712-b of Village Law.
+The Zoning Board is not specifically bound by Precedent in the determination of an area variance request.
+To avoid setting unintended precedent, the ZBA acknowledges that any determination made related to this Project may not be applicable to future projects seeking similar area variances.
+For future projects seeking similar area variances, the ZBA is not bound by precedent if the ZBA sets forth distinguishing factors between this Project and future applications. this Project from other area variance requests in the future.
+The Zoning Board must apply the following statutory criteria set forth in §7-712-b of Village Law to each individual application.
 Specifically: